-Míla hf. (hereinafter "Míla" or "the Company") is a public limited company incorporated and domiciled in Iceland.
-The core business of Míla is to build and operate a telecommunications network in Iceland as well as operational and advisory services for the telecommunications and co-location services.
-The Financial Statements are a part of Consolidated Financial Statements of Sunstone IV hf. and Sunstone II hf.
+Sunstone IV hf. (heireinafter "Sunstone IV" or "the Group") is a public limited company incorporated and domiciled in Iceland.
+The Company is the parent company of Míla hf.
+(Míla).
+The core business of the Míla is to build and operate a telecommunications network in Iceland as well as operational services for telecommunications and co-location services.
+Sunstone III ehf. is the Company's parent company.
+These Financial Statements are a part of Consolidated Financial Statements of Sunstone II hf.
 Ardian Infrastructure Fund V B SCS SICAV RAIF is the Company's ultimate parent company.